sanderhahn/virtualmin-digitalocean/readme.md

 Your browser will warn you because the certificate is self signed and not provided by an offical certificate provider.

-Use defaults values in the "Post-Installation Wizard" steps.
+Use default values in the "Post-Installation Wizard" steps.
 You can reuse the generated root password for the MySQL database.
 Select "Only store hashed passwords" in the password storage mode step.